 - correct identification of the pest threat then immediate establishment of protocols to limit its spread and the conditions it requires to survive such as; ensuring wash down procedures, complete removal of the species from equipment or sensitive areas - immediate action by the control authority (where necessary) or the land manager to eradicate or control the threat (e.g. Fire ants, Prohibited Matter or Control Order plants) - education and training to recognise the threat and the varying control mechanisms available for its control.

 3 Identify and monitor

-Correct identification and control methods are vital within IPM app.
+Correct identification and control methods are vital within IPM Tools are available online at Department of Primary Industries along with the Weedwise app.
 Providing information for over 300 weed species in NSW including: